explosivepastry/DinoNav/README.md

 - The browser must stay open (even off-screen) for the minimap to update
 - If DinoNav can't find your browser, make sure the Dino Den map tab is open and the window title contains "dinoden"
-- Right-click the minimap and choose **Bring browser back** if you need to interact with it
 - Refresh rate is every 3 seconds by default — you can change `refresh_interval` in the `CONFIG` dict at the top of the script

 ---